 That is what I call joined-up thinking.
 That is what I call using a gold-plated tourism facility to support silver-plated and other tourism facilities in the region.
 That is where a giant of a facility can help smaller facilities and sustain jobs, particularly in the tourism industry, especially given the imminent threat of Brexit to that industry.

-On my own behalf and, as the Leader of the House, on behalf of Government, I will say that it is imperative and important that we resolve this issue.
-As Senator Colm Burke stated very articulately in his contribution, there are significant points that need to be addressed with regard to recognising degree qualifications, taxation, and recognising posts of responsibility and so on.
+On my own behalf and, as the Leader of the House, on behalf of Government, I will say it is imperative and important that we resolve this issue.
+As Senator Colm Burke stated articulately in his contribution, there are significant points that need to be addressed with regard to recognising degree qualifications, taxation, posts of responsibility and so on.
 That can be done.
 It is disappointing on one level that the machinery of the State opted out on Tuesday evening when it has a role to play in the resolution of this matter.

 It will not be long.